AxaFrance/oidc-client/packages/context/README.md

 import Header from './Layout/Header';
 import Routes from './Router';

-// This configuration use hybrid mode
+// This configuration use ServiceWorker only (more secure mode)
-// ServiceWorker are use if available (more secure) else it tokens are given to the client
+// If service token are not available an information page display, and the user cannot continue
-// You need to give inside your code the "access_token" when using fetch const configuration = {
+// You do not need to send access_token whithin your code const configuration = {
     client_id: 'interactive.public.short',
     redirect_uri: 'http://localhost:4200/authentication/callback',